 Once you know how your money flows, then you can start putting together a plan to pay off debt.

 It’s very important to have a written plan to work from.
 Most people have a tendency to “wing it”, which usually doesn’t turn out well.
-But when you have a good solid plan for getting out of debt, it’s easy focus on paying off debt by working your plan.
+But when you have a good solid plan for getting out of debt, it’s much easier to fix your financial problems and become totally debt free.

 It doesn’t matter if you don’t have a lot of extra money.
 You can still get your debts paid off in due time just by working your plan.